labinotveseli/ronwell-task/README.md

 - npm start
 - The application will start on <b>port 3000</b> by default: http://localhost:3000/products

 ## Start the PostgreSQL database using Docker Compose

-- Docker should be installed, and you can use the provided Docker Compose file to set up a PostgreSQL database locally: <b>docker compose up -d</b>
-- This command will start a PostgreSQL container with the default credentials ('postgres' username and 'postgres' password) on port 5432.

-## Start the PostgreSQL database using Docker Compose